About the Founder

 His capacious and comprehensive vision encompasses adaptation, mitigation, and ecosystems restoration.
 The Framework perforce includes a critique of dystopian social values such as those values that sustained the Industrial Revolution’s dark side and that now enable the hegemony of capital on a global scale.

-“Stabilizers of the natural world and stewards of its ecosystems”—Tao uses these descriptors when communicating a new role for Homo sapiens.
+“Stabilizer of the natural world and replenisher of Earth's ecosystems”—Tao uses these descriptors when communicating a new role for Homo sapiens.
 He identifies four essential actions for stimulating this transformation: 1) Appreciate Earth’s dynamic and delicate climate system; 2) be highly aware of our interconnectedness with all forms of life; 3) internalize the finiteness of Earth’s abiotic physical resources; and 4) bring about the simultaneous emergence of new social organizations and values, of democratically responsive and environmentally sensitive economies, of governments that adhere to the principles of physical science, and of fabrication technologies that maximize durability, efficiency, and quality.

 Tao prioritizes fostering free access to science and engineering education through an open and global network that would allow students to earn a high school diploma, doctorate degree, or any credential in between.
 Unrestricted access to science-based education is the keystone of his exit program from our current trajectory and for moving us in the direction of carbon-neutrality, ecosystem recovery, and sustainability.